Another question from the backlog, this time around the role of the church and the importance of corporate worship:

 The two are intimately related: it is impossible, in the author’s mind, to both unwaveringly hold fast to our confession and come before God rightly, without meeting together with other Christians.
 We cannot be stirred up to love and good works without input from our brothers and sisters.
 Love is not a solitary activity, and we cannot claim to love God if we do not love his family (cf. 1 John 4:20–21).

 Yet the passage does not stop even there.
 In verse 26 it makes a truly dire claim.
 If we go on sinning after receiving the knowledge of the truth—the knowledge, in this particular passage, that we are not to neglect drawing close to God by meeting with his family to stir each other up to love and good works—there remains no forgiveness for sins, but rather the fearful expectation of judgment!
 This is no idle matter; it is a question of salvation itself.
-Meeting together is not a suggestion; it is a command, and if we refuse to fellowship with other believers, we are about to trampled in the winepress of God’s fury.
+Meeting together is not a suggestion; it is a command, and if we refuse to fellowship with other believers, we are about to be trampled in the winepress of God’s fury.

 2. She feels she does not fit in

 This is something I can fully sympathize with.
 Speaking plainly, I fit in at my church like an onion in a bag of apples.
 That’s kind of how I fit in with everyone.
 I don’t think like other people think, I don’t understand the concept of accepting something just because someone said so, and I don’t get why you would avoid debate, so I am essentially relegated to the role of troublemaker in my church.
 I used to love serving our congregation by preaching, and believe I blessed many by doing so; but I had to step down due to disagreements with my eldership around my kingdom and covenant theology.
 [On kingdom, see D. Bnonn Tennant, What is the kingdom of God?
 Introduction: a tale of two kingdoms (October 2017).]
 [On covenant and its relation to justification, see for example D. Bnonn Tennant, Works-righteousness: a square contractual peg in a round covenantal hole (March 2018).]
-Then I alienated most of the women who still thought I was good thing by working through the biblical view of gender roles and coming out strongly against acculturated feminism, arguing that women shouldn’t be heads of state, [E.g., D. Bnonn Tennant, 5 clear reasons Christians should oppose female heads of state (November 2018).] that we shouldn’t be glorifying them in combat by making female superhero movies, [E.g., D. Bnonn Tennant, Why a woman bearing the sword is an abomination to the Lord (May 2018).] that Paul really meant what he said about them covering their heads in church…that kind of thing.
+Then I alienated most of the women who still thought I was a good thing by working through the biblical view of gender roles and coming out strongly against acculturated feminism, arguing that women shouldn’t be heads of state, [E.g., D. Bnonn Tennant, 5 clear reasons Christians should oppose female heads of state (November 2018).] that we shouldn’t be glorifying them in combat by making female superhero movies, [E.g., D. Bnonn Tennant, Why a woman bearing the sword is an abomination to the Lord (May 2018).] that Paul really meant what he said about them covering their heads in church…that kind of thing.

-I say this not to curry sympathy, to rather to demonstrate it: I know intimately what it’s like to founder for a place in the congregation—but it has not stopped me going to church.
+I say this not to curry sympathy, to rather to demonstrate it: I know intimately what it’s like to flounder for a place in the congregation—but it has not stopped me going to church.
 My prime concern in going to church is not, “how can other Christians serve me?”
 I am not commanded in Scripture to find ways for my brothers and sisters to stir me up; I am commanded to stir them up to love and good works.
 So my prime concern is, “how can I serve my own family by leading them before God, and how can I serve my church family by stirring them up to love and good works?”

 At the most basic level, the response to “I don’t fit in” is: so what?
 It misses the point because it’s not about you.
 Do not be conformed to the Western individualist self-serving mindset, but be transformed by the renewal of your mind, presenting yourself as a living sacrifice which is holy and pleasing to God.